nicholasjackson/demo-vault/dynamic-secrets-k8s/README.md

 command terminated with exit code 2
 ```

-You can manually check that this is working by manually requesting Vault creates credentials for you, you will see some output similar to that below.
-Note that both the username and the password are randomly generated and that the initial lease duration corresponds to the `default_ttl`.
+Now everything is setup you can test that everything is working by using the `vault read database/creds/<role>` command.

 ```bash
 vault read database/creds/db-app
 ```

+If you look at the output from this command you will see that the `username` and `password` have been randomly generated, and the `lease` has been set to the `default_ttl` you configured when creating the role.

 ## Configure Vault Kubernetes Authentication

+Part one of our three step process `Secrets`, `Authentication`, `Policy` has been completed, next lets look at how your application can authenticate with Vault.

-For Kubernetes Pods to access Vault and to request secrets they need to be authenticated with the Vault server.
-The sidecar container uses the Kubernetes Service Account Token to authenticate with Vault, if authentication is successful then Vault will return a Vault Token which has specific policy attached to it.
-To enable the authentication process you need to perform a one time configuration on your new Vault cluster.
-In order for Vault to verify the Kubernetes Service Token, the authentication backend needs to know the location of the Kubernetes API and needs to have it's own valid credentials to access the API.
-If you used the Helm chart to install Vault on Kubernetes by default the correct RBAC rules and service account will have been created for the Vault service.
-Lets see how we can use this information to configure Kubernetes authentication.
+To enable applications to authenticate with Vault we need to enable the Kubernetes authentication backend.
+This enables a Kubernetes Service Token to be used to authenticate with Vault and for the application to obtain a Vault token.
+The Vault injector automatically manages the process of authentication for you, but you do need to configure Vault for this process to work.

+So Vault can verify the Kubernetes Service Token, the authentication backend needs to know the location of the Kubernetes API and needs to have it's own valid credentials to access the API.
+If you used the Helm chart to install Vault on Kubernetes, the correct RBAC rules and service account will have been created for the Vault service.

 [https://www.vaultproject.io/docs/auth/kubernetes.html](https://www.vaultproject.io/docs/auth/kubernetes.html)